 Does the psychology of climbing, i.e. any of the above mentioned topics, get in the way of your climbing?
 Then please read on.

 “Almost regardless of their absolute level of achievement, when climbers operate at their personal limit they experience an emotional intensity, both elation and despondency, that exceeds all but the most ecstatic and traumatic events in ordinary life.
 During a climb all mental noise, all distractions, are eliminated and the mind focuses solely on the flow of climbing.
 For a short period of time all of the cares and concerns of the world disappear and all that is left is the climber and the mountain.
 The experience so vivid and taut that ordinary life can feel grey and flaccid in comparison.”

 Simon Thompson, Unjustifiable Risk?
 The story of British climbing – 2010

 For me, this is definitely one of the reasons I’m attracted to climbing.
 I find it a very therapeutic process.
-But to get to that stage, fear gets in the way at times.
+But to get to that stage, fear sometimes gets in the way.

-One of the main reasons people’s full climbing potential is not reached is because of the fear factor within climbing, whether this is fear of falling or the fear of failure, a negative mindset, or a negative self-image.
-We may hesitate to make a move because we think we may fall off, hence we do not make the move and rest on the rope, or we make a lame attempt to go for a particular hold because our brain has already decided that we will fall off.
+One of the main reasons people’s full climbing potential is not reached is because of the fear factor within climbing, whether this is fear of falling, the fear of failure, a negative mindset, or a negative self-image.
+We may hesitate to make a move because we think we may fall off, hence we do not make the move and rest on the rope, or we make a half-hearted attempt to go for a particular hold because our brain has already decided that we will fall off.
 Or we overgrip as we feel out of our comfort zone, and seem to tire very quickly, hence failure is inevitable.
 Or we may not even attempt a climb as we know we will have to deal with the feeling of being uncomfortable.

 Would it not be great to not have this fear, and to flow past these holds, because we know that we can make the move(s) really, or at least attempt them.